zaiisao/Documentation/en/Interactive Broadcast/screensharing_ios.md

 }
 ```

-You can refer to the [Agora Screen Sharing](https://github.com/AgoraIO/Advanced-Video/tree/master/Screensharing/Agora-Screen-Sharing-iOS) sample code to implement screen sharing on iOS.
+We also provide an open-source demo project that implements [Agora Screen Sharing](https://github.com/AgoraIO/Advanced-Video/tree/master/Screensharing/Agora-Screen-Sharing-iOS) on Github.
+You can try the demo and view the source code.